 As mentioned above, the FDA restricts off-label marketing.
 But the FDA does allow drug companies to respond to unsolicited questions about off-label use from doctors.
 Additionally, the FDA allows drug companies to distribute peer-reviewed article reprints discussing off-label uses, and to sponsor impartial continuing medical education courses.

 Furthermore, some drug companies skirt the rules.
 Drug sales reps cue doctors to ask off-label questions, opening the door to conversation.
-Drug companies organize seminars and conferences featuring their products.
-And sometimes they provide free samples, free meals and direct payments to doctors for speaking appearances or other services.
+And drug companies organize seminars and conferences featuring their products.
+Finally, they sometimes provide free samples, free meals and direct payments to doctors for speaking appearances or other services.

 Do drug companies influence your doctor?
 Read this blog post to learn more: Do Device and Drug Company Payments Influence Doctors?

 What should you do?

-Although not all uses of off-label drugs are dangerous, many are unproven and the potential for harm is real.
+Firstly, keep in mind that not all off-label medication is safe – many off-label uses are unproven.
+However, the potential for harm is real.
 Therefore, when your doctor prescribes a new medication, ask your doctor if the FDA approved this medication for your diagnosis.

 - What is the drug approved for?